If you have ever lost or even just thought you lost your dog or cat, then you know what a stressful and scary situation it can be.

 At My Best Friend Veterinary Center, we want to make sure that your pet stays safe and happy in your home and we believe that microchipping is one important way to ensure that.
 Please contact us if you have any other questions.

-For more information about microchips, try one of these sites:
+For more information about microchips, visit these sites: